For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Similar to other banks, there are some services you can do online or via the app.

-Opening times at TSB branches vary with some open from 9am to 5pm, Monday to Friday and 9am-1pm on Saturdays, while others have more limited opening hours or are temporarily closed.
+Opening times at TSB branches vary with most open from 9am to 2pm, Monday to Friday, while others have more limited opening hours or are temporarily closed.

 Some branches are open on Saturdays to offer support for complex queries (but no counter service).
 So, it’s best to use the branch locator to check opening times before heading out.